ssalonen/python-packaging/README.md

 Experimentation of packaging python software with the following requirements

+- delta-rpm support in case of rpms (driving factor in the design)
 - support for native system level packaging
-- delta-rpm support in case of rpms
 - separated virtualenvs for each application
 - fast install
 - support for numpy etc. c level api dependencies